Musée de l'Histoire vivante: The Museum today

 The museum houses iconographic collections from the Revolution to the 1960s as well as archival collections of several activists and leaders of the French Communist Party (Jacques Duclos, Daniel Renoult, Marcel Dufriche, archives of socialist and far-left activists, in particular.

 The museum houses a space dedicated to the memory of Hô Chi Minh, the first President of the Democratic Republic of Vietnam, for his fight against colonialism.

 The institution publishes or co-produces historical works, exhibition catalogues, postcards and documentary films.
 It is also a place of archival resources for researchers and historians.

-Its pedagogical activity has intensified and it works in partnership with the association "Citoyenneté Jeunesse" to present teachers and their students with various pedagogical workshops.
-Modules of images introduce the pupils of schools (from primary to secondary school) to different themes: French revolution, colonial imagery, the image and representation of woman/women from the French Revolution to the present day, urban habitat: garden cities and large complexes, discovery and liberation of Nazi camps, image of propaganda...).
+Its pedagogical activity has intensified, and it works in partnership with the association "Citoyenneté Jeunesse" to present teachers and their students with various pedagogical workshops.
+Modules of images introduce students (primary to secondary school) to different themes: the French Revolution, colonial imagery, the image and representation of women, urban habitat and garden cities, large complexes, discovery and liberation of Nazi camps, and propaganda imagery, among other themes.